The telephone rings. “We have a few pallets for you, can we deliver tomorrow morning?”

 While most sample records will be near-identical to each other and to the test pressings, one or two may have a strange defect.
 In that case, more samples are taken from the same pallet.
 The aim is to locate the extent of the defect occurrence.
-It may prove to only affect 3-4 records, usually the ones right next to the original defective sample.
+It may prove to only affect three or four records, usually the ones right next to the original defective sample.
 These are weeded out and destroyed.

 Special attention is required when signs of shipping damage exist.
 In the case of that washing machine incident (true story), although only about 40 records had obvious damage, another 20 next to them were badly warped, which could only be noticed after opening them one by one and removing the records from the seemingly intact sleeves.
-This was probably because the washing machine (or submarine parts) which fell on the records when the truck swerved to avoid a suicidal driver, actually stayed there, leaning against the records for another three days of bumpy roads, diesel hum and country music, bending the neighboring records out of shape…!
+This was probably because the washing machine (or submarine parts) which fell on the records when the truck swerved to avoid a suicidal driver, actually stayed there, leaning against the records for another three days of bumpy roads, diesel hum, and country music, bending the neighboring records out of shape…!

 Do all record labels take the quality control of their products as seriously?
-Considering the stories of major label, high profile artist releases, which made it all the way to the retail stores with one side by an entirely different artist and album, or with songs appearing twice in a row, it is clear that some will not even bother checking the test pressings, let alone do any further quality control on the final product.
+Considering the stories of major label, high-profile artist releases, which made it all the way to the retail stores with one side by an entirely different artist and album, or with songs appearing twice in a row, it is clear that some will not even bother checking the test pressings, let alone do any further quality control on the final product.
 These are usually the ones who keep the mediocre pressing plants in business.

-In the last few years, I have been observing a consistent trend towards significantly higher sales figures for high quality recordings, properly mastered, plated and pressed, with decent quality control procedures throughout, compared to many mediocre products which sit unsold, taking up shelf space.
+In the last few years, I have been observing a consistent trend towards significantly higher sales figures for high-quality recordings, properly mastered, plated and pressed, with decent quality control procedures throughout, compared to many mediocre products which sit unsold, taking up shelf space.

 This is encouraging, as it suggests that it is the record buying public ultimately having the final say on product quality.
-By choosing to purchase the high quality product instead of the mediocre one and developing a preference towards record labels and artists consistently offering higher quality products, not only are you keeping them in business, but you are making a statement regarding quality standards for commercial releases.
+By choosing to purchase the high-quality product instead of the mediocre one and developing a preference towards record labels and artists consistently offering higher-quality products, not only are you keeping them in business, but you are making a statement regarding quality standards for commercial releases.
 This has been a good incentive for record labels and artists to starting to pay more attention to recording and manufacturing quality, seeking out the qualified professionals and producing better records, with all it takes to do so.

-To conclude our “How Records are Made” series— it is not easy to make a really good record.
+To conclude our “How Records are Made” series: it is not easy to make a really good record.
 It takes skill, experience and patience.
 But, it can be done and the result can provide a most rewarding listening experience.
 Seek out some outstanding examples and discover for yourself just how good this 130-year old format can sound!

-[Photographs courtesy of Magnetic Fidelity.]
+All images courtesy of Magnetic Fidelity.